 Normally, I do write ups about Japanese celebrations for babies and children as my little Kaiju experiences them.
 But, last year, all of the boys in my kindergarten class did their Shichi Go San (七五三).
 I wanted to introduce it on the blog after I found out the bittersweet reason Japanese parents celebrate Shichi Go San.

-UPDATE: We managed to pull off Shichi Go San this year!
-I’ll be adding a “behind the scenes” post talking about our experience.
+UPDATE: We managed to pull off Shichi Go San in Autumn 2020!

 What is Shichi Go San?

 I love seeing kids all dressed up for Shichi Go San in November, running around temples and shrines in gorgeous traditional Japanese clothing.
 But, I was rather shocked when I found out the “real” reason behind it.